 Our team’s extensive knowledge of Free Trade Agreements (FTAs) has saved Western Australian businesses millions of dollars.

-At the Chamber of Commerce and Industry of Western Australia (CCI), our specialist International Trade and Investment Centre (ITIC) consultants can provide crucial money-saving advice on the 11 FTAs Australia has in force.
+At the Chamber of Commerce and Industry of Western Australia (CCIWA), our specialist International Trade and Investment Centre (ITIC) consultants can provide crucial money-saving advice on the 11 FTAs Australia has in force.

 The 10 bilateral FTAs are with China, Japan, Korea, Malaysia, Chile, United States, Thailand, Singapore, Canada and New Zealand.
 Australia is also a party to one multilateral agreement with ASEAN nation-states and New Zealand.

 FTAs make it cheaper and easier for you to import and export goods and services between Australia and many countries.
 Having a price or market entry advantage through an FTA is a more scientific approach to selecting markets to source goods for import or target them for export customers.

 We’ll show you how and help you source goods and find overseas customers using CCIWA’s extensive resources and overseas networks.

 The most recent agreements, with China, Japan and Korea, represent unprecedented opportunities for WA businesses to increased trade and in turn create more Australian jobs.

 How do Free Trade Agreements benefit Australian business?

 - Eliminate barriers to give businesses better access to important markets

 - Offer protections to allow investment to flow freely